 Source: Nataliya Vaitkevich

-Genetic tests aren’t infallible, and inaccuracies such as false positives and false negatives can still happen.
-A false positive indicates a genetic condition that isn't present, which could cause unnecessary stress and potentially lead to invasive follow-up procedures.
+In rare cases, inaccuracies such as false positives and false negatives can happen.
+A false positive indicates a genetic condition that isn't actually present, which can cause unnecessary stress and may lead to invasive follow-up procedures.

 3. Invasive nature of testing